canh25xp/GraduationThesis/OUTLINES.md

 To address this challenge, I designed GecWeb using a three-tier architecture (MVC) with a clear separation of concerns between the presentation, application, and data layers.
 The system was further modularized by hosting the GEC models on a separate GPU-powered server, while the web interface runs on a CPU-focused server.
 This separation ensures that the system remains lightweight and scalable.

-The use of Flask for the web interface and Bootstrap for the front-end allowed us to create a responsive and accessible user interface that works well on devices with varying screen sizes.
+The use of Flask for the web interface and Bootstrap for the frontend allowed us to create a responsive and accessible user interface that works well on devices with varying screen sizes.
 The modular design also allows for easy integration of new GEC models and combination methods, as discussed in Section 4.1.

 ### Results